 Take a look at what we did for the Pediatric Academic Societies’ Conference earlier this year.

-Your event’s story can even be shared through interviews of past attendees as testimony of what they took away from last year’s conference and why they think others should attend your upcoming event.
+Your event’s story can even be shared through interviews of past attendees as a testimony of what they took away from last year’s conference and why they think others should attend your upcoming event.

 Getting the word out is not the only benefit of video marketing.
 Capturing and highlighting key breakout sessions through video is another way to be able to monetize your message or product.